-Your age at time of contribution Concessional Non-concessional Transfers/ rollovers Government co- contribution Downsizer Under 67 Yes Yes Yes Yes Yes, if aged over 55 67-69 Yes, work test applies Yes Yes Yes Yes 70-74 Yes, work test applies Yes Yes No Yes 75 or over No - unless mandatory SG contribution No Yes No Yes
+Your age at time of contribution Concessional Non- concessional Transfers/ rollovers Government co- contribution Downsizer Under 67 Yes Yes Yes Yes Yes, if aged over 55 67-69 Yes, work test applies Yes Yes Yes Yes 70-74 Yes, work test applies Yes Yes No Yes 75 or over No - unless mandatory SG contribution No Yes No Yes

-^{} You are required to meet the work test in the financial year you contribute.
-You meet the work test if you have been gainfully employed for at least 40 hours in a period of not more than 30 consecutive days in the financial year in which the contribution is made (subject to the work test exemption).
+- You are required to meet the work test in the financial year you contribute.
+You meet the work test if you have been gainfully employed for at least 40 hours in a period of not more than 30 consecutive days in the financial year in which the contribution is made (subject to the work test exemption). - Still applies if you are under age 71 at the end of the financial year in which a non-concessional contribution is made to receive a government co-contribution. - Includes the period 28 days after the month in which a member turns 75.